aws/aws-pdk/packages/nx-monorepo/README.md

 Once added, run `npx projen` from the root directory.
 You will now notice a new TS package has been created under the packages/cicd path.

-Now lets add a python project to the monorepo and add a inter-language build dependency.
+Now let's add a python project to the monorepo and add an inter-language build dependency.

 ```ts
 import { nx_monorepo } from "aws-prototyping-sdk";